 Prior to the start of the program, students will be contacted by their faculty mentors and will be sent background reading materials about their research projects.

-On the first morning of the program, the students and REU program leaders meet for an overview of the program objectives and activities Susan Cole and Jane Jackman, followed by a campus tour and presentations about lab safety.
+On the first morning of the program, the students and REU program leaders meet for an overview of the program objectives and activities Jane Jackman and Anna Dobritsa, followed by a campus tour and presentations about lab safety.
 Students will meet with their faculty mentors for an informal lunch.
 The first part of week one will include an introductory workshop.
 Graduate students and postdoctoral fellows (under the supervision of participating faculty) will provide a set of lectures and hands-on training in basic methodologies like pipetting skills, protein/nucleic acid isolation and quantitation, PCR-based amplification, notebook maintenance, preparing visual aids etc.

 Developing as a science communicator: